Platino Awards

 The Platino Awards, known in Spanish as Premios Platino del Cine Iberoamericano ('Platinum Prizes of Ibero-American Cinema'), are Ibero-America's annual film awards.

 The awards were established in 2013, and the first awards ceremony took place on 5 April 2014 at the Teatro Anayasi, Panama City.
 The ceremony continues to take place annually between April and July, and awards are given to films produced during the previous year.

 The award itself is a platinum figure with the shape of a woman offering the world with Latin America's map on the center, it was created by designer Javier Mariscal.

 History

 To reward the best Ibero-American films of each year, the Entidad de Gestión de Derechos de los Productores Audiovisuales (EGEDA) along with the Federación Iberoamericana de Productores Cinematográficos y Audiovisuales (FIPCA) decided to create the Platino Awards.
 The inaugural ceremony took place on 5 April 2014 at the Anayasi theatre in Panama City.
 The Awards were created as a window to show and promote Ibero-America´s cinematography around the world.

 Awards

-The awards are currently delivered in 22 competitive-categories, 16 for film and 6 for television, with a maximum of four candidates for each category since the VI Edition (having been 7 candidates for the Best Film Award on the I Edition).
-A special award, the Honorary Award, is also presented.
+As of 2026, 35 competitive categories are presented (20 for film and 15 for television), plus an Honorary Award.
+Usually, four nominees are announced per category though an additional nominee can be added in the case of ties during the voting stage.